Quickstart: How to build a classifier with Custom Vision

 If you don't have an Azure subscription, create a free account before you begin.

 - A set of images with which to train your classifier.
 See below for tips on choosing images.

 Create Custom Vision resources in the Azure portal

-To use Custom Vision Service, you will need to create Custom Vision Training and Prediction resources in the Azure portal.
-This will create both a Training and Prediction resource.
+To use the Custom Vision Service, you'll need to create Custom Vision Training and Prediction resources in the Azure portal.
+Fill out the dialog window on the Create Custom Vision page to create both a Training and Prediction resource.

 Create a new project

 In your web browser, navigate to the Custom Vision web page and select Sign in.
 Sign in with the same account you used to sign into the Azure portal.

 To create your first project, select New Project.
 The Create new project dialog box will appear.